Get ready to be blown away by these natural wonders that make Yorkshire the place to tap into your adventurous side.

 White Scar Cave

 White Scar Cave is the longest show cave in Britain.
 You’ll pass prehistoric mud pools, spectacular underground waterfalls and bizarre cave formations like the superstitious Witch’s Fingers.
-Eventually you’ll reach the Battlefield Cavern, which is 100-foot deep in some places, with thousands of stalactites that hang from above.
-You won’t miss out on stalagmites either, as they are plenty scattered on the floor of the cave.
+Eventually you’ll reach the Battlefield Cavern, which is 100-foot deep in some places.
+Look up to check out the thousands of stalactites that hang from above and look down to see just as many stalagmites scattered on the floor of the cave.

 White Scar Cave, Carnforthm, North Yorkshire, LA6 3AW.